Nicofisi/Skript/README.md

 *do* know Java; some tasks are quicker to do with Skript, and so it can be used for prototyping etc.

-This Github fork of Skript is based on Mirreski's improvements which was built on Njol's original Skript.
+This GitHub fork of Skript is based on Mirreski's improvements which was built on Njol's original Skript.

 ## Requirements